jonarmtdh/jonarmtdh.github.io/Subsystem-overview.md

 Healthiest You features a subset of core Teladoc experiences and the restyling project designs can be seen here: [HY Screens](https://www.figma.com/file/EO15e06sADFG0ofbAdNGm6/HY-Screens-2022).

+Design is using forked version of Pulse 1.x and has retained component naming conventions from that fork.

 ### Acme